ariesiitr/Numberplatedetection/README.md

 5. **Number Plate Extraction**: The number plate is extracted from the ROI and saved as a separate image.

-For a detailed explanation of the algorithm, please refer to the code comments in `detect_numberplate.py`.
+For a detailed explanation of the algorithm, please refer to the code comments in 'main.py`.

 ## Results

 Here are some example images showing the output of the number plate detection algorithm:

+By-
+Aniket Raj